 Greatness and fame came suddenly for the talented Italian teen.
 She subsequently took the opportunity to sing with the most significant Italian singers, such as Luciano Pavarotti, Andrea Bocelli, and Eros Ramazzotti.

->

-> Pausini frequently asks herself what she would be doing other than singing if she had not won at Sanremo and muses that perhaps she might have become a housewife or architect.
-She couldn't imagine other than a singer - there was no plan B.
+Pausini frequently asks herself what she would be doing other than singing if she had not won at Sanremo and muses that she may have become a housewife or architect.
+She couldn’t imagine other than a singer - there was no plan B.

->

-> Based on an idea of her own, the documentary adopted a non-chronological approach connecting Pausini’s lifestyle
+Based on an idea of her own, the documentary adopted a non-chronological approach connecting Pausini’s lifestyle

 in the present day perfectly with her Italian roots.
 The project also presents Laura Pausini as a trooper, a combative

 warrior who never gives up, and a sensitive woman full of that special tenderness that characterizes her - always remaining humbly grounded to her culture, family, fans, and close ones.